AnuragSharma786/Netflix-Dataset-Task-1-/README.md

 - This step ensures consistency in values for future analysis.

 ---
+## 7. Saved the cleaned data in the desktop
+- Saved the file in the desktop using '.to_csv()'

+---
 ## ✅ Final Output

 After cleaning, the dataset is now: